sasadangelo/code4projects/_posts/2018-06-27-getting-started-with-docker.md

 docker pull ubuntu:16.04
     {% endhighlight %}

-Now if you run the “_docker image ls_” command the following will appear:
+Now if you run the _docker image ls_ command the following will appear:

 _ubuntu 16.04 a35e70164dfb 1 minute ago 222MB_

 You have installed the image on your system.
 Start an instance of this image (the container) using the following command: